-As for economy, the Capital City of Prague has a unique position within the Czech Republic.
-It is the economic centre of state and also a centre for intermediation of impacts of multinational economic relations in the whole state.
+As for economy, the Capital City of Prague has a unique position within the Czech Republic, It is the economic centre of state and also a centre for intermediation of impacts of multinational economic relations in the whole state.
 Apart from all the main authorities of the state administration most of financial institutions and foreign enterprises are based here.
 All this has a significant effect on the economy of Prague, whose economic output makes up a quarter of the national gross domestic product (GDP).
-This share was higher than 25 % in recent years, but in 2011 we could noticed the value 24.9 %.

-Economy of the region expressed in GDP in current prices recorded in 2011 a decline.
-In 2011, year-on-year decrease by 1,6 % (which represents decrease by 15,1 bil.
+This share was higher than 25 % in recent years.
+But in 2011 and 2012 it hardly reached 25 % (in 2012 it was 24,7%).
+Economy of the region expressed in GDP in current prices recorded in 2012 a decline.
+In 2012, year-on-year decrease by 2,5 % (which represents decrease by 24,2 bil.
 CZK) was noticed.
+The gross domestic product in 2012 correspond to the level of this indicator in 2009.
 The development of GDP in the whole republic was similar to that one in Prague.
 GDP per capita in Prague exceedes the Czech republic average in the long run.
-In 2011 Prague's value was 210,9 % compared to the republic level.
+In 2012 Prague's value was 208,5 % compared to the republic level.
 Higher level of GDP production is typical for metropolises.
 This is caused by many factors: lot of non-Prague workers creates an added value in Prague, location and registration of headquarters of economic subjects in the city, presence of subsidiaries of multinational companies, concentration of central bodies of public and private sector.
-Prague exceeds the republic level not so much according to net disposable income of households, which is the value, that household can use for savings or consumption (131,4 % to CZ average per inhabitant).
+Prague exceeds the republic level less according to net disposable income of households, which is the value, that household can use for savings or consumption (129,5 % to CZ average per inhabitant).